 - Marginal reads, i.e. reads that are error prone or contain large unaligned ends, as well as primers (when relevant), are removed from the mapping.

-- A consensus sequence is generated from the mapping using Extract Consensus Sequence, where consensus calls are made by voting using quality scores.
+- A consensus sequence is generated from the mapping using Create Consensus Sequence from Variants, where consensus calls are made by substitution of identified variants found in a sample.
 Areas with coverage below 30x will be represented by ambiguous nucleotides (N).

 - The Low Frequency Variant Detection tool is used to call variants in the mapping and variants are further filtered based on different quality metrics.
 Two variant tracks are generated, one with variants of frequencies above 50% and another with frequencies down to the low frequency cut-off (Default between 10% and 20%).